Light Clients for Lazy Blockchains

-Algorithm~\ref{alg.peaks.vs.peaks} already narrowed the challenger's search to within one of its trees (purple tree denoted B in Figure~\ref{fig.tree-vs-peaks}).
-Now the goal of Algorithm~\ref{alg.challenger.tree.vs.peak} is to narrow down the search of the first point of disagreement to one of the peaks of the \emph{responder}, so that the verifier can compare the two trees using the earlier bisection game.
-Consider the \emph{remaining} peaks of the responder overlayed onto the challenger's tree $\dtreesp_i$ (dashed lines in Figure~\ref{fig.tree-vs-peaks}).
-These correspond to certain inner nodes within $\dtreesp_i$ (black, red, and red subtrees at the top of Figure~\ref{fig.tree-vs-peaks}).
-Algorithm~\ref{alg.challenger.tree.vs.peak} locates the first such inner node that disagrees with the corresponding responder's peak (left-most red tree at the top of Figure~\ref{fig.tree-vs-peaks}).
+Alg.~\ref{alg.challenger.tree.vs.peak} narrows the search for the first point of disagreement to one of responder's peaks, so that $\verifier$ can compare the two trees using a bisection game.
+Consider the responder's remaining peaks overlayed onto the challenger's tree $\dtreesp_i$ (dashed lines in Figure~\ref{fig.tree-vs-peaks}).
+They correspond to certain inner nodes within $\dtreesp_i$ (black, red, and red subtrees at the top of Figure~\ref{fig.tree-vs-peaks}).
+Alg.~\ref{alg.challenger.tree.vs.peak} locates the first such inner node that disagrees with the responder's corresponding peak (the left-most red subtree in Figure~\ref{fig.tree-vs-peaks}).
+Finally, at this point, the challenger plays the bisection game on the sub-trees under this inner node and the responder's currently inspected root (Alg.~\ref{alg.challenger.tree.vs.peak} Line~\ref{alg.challenger.tree.vs.peak.5}).
+After the bisection game, either the challenger or the responder is declared the winner and the other one is declared the loser.

-To find the first disagreeing inner node, the challenger traverses a path on $\dtreesp_i$ that starts at $\left<\dtreesp_i\right>$ and ends at the root of the desired subtree within $\dtreesp_i$.
-Let $\tilde{\dtreesp}$ denote an inner node of $\dtreesp_i$ that lies on the path.
-Let $\tilde{\dtreesp}$.left and $\tilde{\dtreesp}$.right denote the children of $\dtreesp$.
-While exploring $\tilde{\dtreesp}$, the challenger checks if the number of leaves under $\tilde{\dtreesp}$.left exceeds the total number of leaves under the responder's remaining roots (Algorithm~\ref{alg.challenger.tree.vs.peak} Line~\ref{alg.challenger.tree.vs.peak.1}).
-If this is the case, all of the responder's remaining roots must lie within $\tilde{\dtreesp}$.left.
-Thus, the challenger moves to $\tilde{\dtreesp}$.left (Algorithm~\ref{alg.challenger.tree.vs.peak} Line~\ref{alg.challenger.tree.vs.peak.2}).
-Otherwise, the challenger checks if the root of $\tilde{\dtreesp}$.left, \ie, the left child of $\tilde{\dtreesp}$, equals the first peak among the remaining ones returned by the responder (Algorithm~\ref{alg.challenger.tree.vs.peak} Line~\ref{alg.challenger.tree.vs.peak.3}).
-If so, the first point of disagreement is later, and so the challenger moves to $\tilde{\dtreesp}$.right (Algorithm~\ref{alg.challenger.tree.vs.peak} Line~\ref{alg.challenger.tree.vs.peak.4}).
-The search ends when $\tilde{\dtreesp}$.left differs.

-\textbf{Bisection game.} Once the search ends, the challenger calls Algorithm~\ref{alg.tree.vs.tree} to play the bisection game on the sub-trees under $\tilde{\dtreesp}$ and the responder's currently inspected root (Algorithm~\ref{alg.challenger.tree.vs.peak} Line~\ref{alg.challenger.tree.vs.peak.5}).
-At the end of the algorithm, just like before, a first point of disagreement is pinpointed.
-We remark here that, if the point $j$ of disagreement is the first leaf of this tree, then the last step of the algorithm, which requires the verifier to execute the state transition, will require the responder to also open up leaf $j-1$.
-Note that this opening will have to be with respect to the previous peak.
-After the bisection game is played, one of the challenger or the responder is declared the winner and the other one is declared the loser.